alexzanderr/rust-typeracer/todo/IDEAS.md

 - [ ] rename the entire project to `tty-racer`

+- [ ] implement config logic into the project

 - [ ] when doing CI, build for Linux, MacOS and windows (3 targets) and also try all toolchains (stable, beta, nightly);
   so 3 targets with 3 toolchains == 3 * 3 == 9 tests with
   - cargo fmt --all -- --check